tyaga001/awesome-harperdb/README.md

 ## Community

-- [HarperDB Community Forum](https://community.harperdb.io/) - Join the forum to engage with the HarperDB community, ask questions, and share insights.
+- [Community Forum](https://community.harperdb.io/) - Join the forum to engage with the HarperDB community, ask questions, and share insights.
-- [HarperDB Discord](https://discord.gg/harperdb) - Connect with other users and developers on the HarperDB Discord server for real-time discussions.
+- [Discord](https://discord.gg/harperdb) - Connect with other users and developers on the HarperDB Discord server for real-time discussions.
-- [HarperDB Slack](https://harperdb.slack.com/) - Participate in the HarperDB Slack community for support, networking, and collaboration.
+- [Slack](https://harperdb.slack.com/) - Participate in the HarperDB Slack community for support, networking, and collaboration.
-- [HarperDB Reddit](https://www.reddit.com/r/HarperDB/) - Join the HarperDB subreddit to discuss topics, share projects, and get the latest news.
+- [Reddit](https://www.reddit.com/r/HarperDB/) - Join the HarperDB subreddit to discuss topics, share projects, and get the latest news.

 ## Tools and Integrations

-- [HarperDB CLI](https://github.com/HarperDB/harperdb-cli) - Learn how to use the HarperDB CLI for managing your databases and automating workflows.
+- [CLI](https://github.com/HarperDB/harperdb-cli) - Learn how to use the HarperDB CLI for managing your databases and automating workflows.
-- [HarperDB Studio](https://studio.harperdb.io/) - A web-based interface for managing HarperDB instances and performing database operations.
+- [Studio](https://studio.harperdb.io/) - A web-based interface for managing HarperDB instances and performing database operations.
-- [HarperDB Node.js SDK](https://github.com/HarperDB/nodejs-sdk) - Utilize the HarperDB Node.js SDK to integrate HarperDB functionalities into your Node.js applications.
+- [Node.js SDK](https://github.com/HarperDB/nodejs-sdk) - Utilize the HarperDB Node.js SDK to integrate HarperDB functionalities into your Node.js applications.
-- [HarperDB Python SDK](https://github.com/HarperDB/python-sdk) - Access the HarperDB Python SDK to seamlessly integrate HarperDB with Python projects.
+- [Python SDK](https://github.com/HarperDB/python-sdk) - Access the HarperDB Python SDK to seamlessly integrate HarperDB with Python projects.
-- [HarperDB GraphQL Integration](https://github.com/HarperDB/graphql-integration) - Learn how to integrate GraphQL with HarperDB for advanced query capabilities.
+- [GraphQL Integration](https://github.com/HarperDB/graphql-integration) - Learn how to integrate GraphQL with HarperDB for advanced query capabilities.